Marine debris is a global problem that injures and kills marine animals, threatens to navigational safety, and poses a human health threat.

 Woods Hole Sea Grant is dedicated to the reduction of marine debris, regionally and globally.
 We are actively involved in the mitigation of marine debris in our environment through education and awareness of the issue, including beach cleanups and data collection efforts, support for derelict fishing gear mitigation projects, and a boat shrink wrap recycling program.

 Woods Hole Sea Grant is actively involved in the mitigation of marine debris in our environment through beach cleanups, not only to collect trash from area beaches but also for data collection efforts on the source of regional marine debris and its mitigation.
 We weigh and categorize the trash we collect and contribute our data to the NOAA Marine Debris database.
-Our community-based cleanups attract between 20 and 30 volunteers at each event, and get great response especially by schools.
-To arrange for an educational beach cleanup, contact email@example.com.
+Our community-based cleanups attract between 20 and 30 volunteers at each event and get great response, especially by schools.
+To arrange for an educational beach cleanup, call (508) 289-2665 or email firstname.lastname@example.org.

 Derelict Fishing Gear